flonadb/flonadb/README.md

 5. `clients.properties` contains the client account information, including how they get authenticated and authorized, the example file contains the properties below.
     ```properties
+    # You can define more client ids, multiple client ids are separated by a comma
     clients=client-one

+    # Specifies the secret for client-one and the client will use the key-value pair below
+    # to authenticate with our server
     client-one.secret=secret-one

+    # Grants client-one access to a database instance logically named mysql-prod, you can grant
+    # the client access to more instances, multiple instance names are separated by a comma
     client-one.db.instances=mysql-prod
     ```
    We define a single client account, the client is assigned id `client-one`, a secret `secret-one` and granted access